cantaloupe-project/cantaloupe/README.md

 ImageMagickProcessor uses [im4java](http://im4java.sourceforge.net), which forks out to the ImageMagick `convert` and `identify` commands.
-These must be in the PATH in order for them to be found.
+These must be in the PATH in order to be found.

 ImageMagick is not known for being particularly fast or efficient, but it produces high quality output.
 Performance degrades and memory usage increases as image size increases.
+Fast storage and large amounts of RAM help.

-ImageMagickProcessor supports all IIIF 2.0 formats except WebP.
+ImageMagickProcessor supports all of the IIIF image transforms, and all formats except WebP.

 # Resolvers

 ## FilesystemResolver

-FilesystemResolver maps an identifier from an IIIF URL to a filesystem path.
+FilesystemResolver maps an identifier from an IIIF URL to a filesystem path for retrieving images from a local filesystem.

-### Example With Prefix
+### Example With Prefix Only

 Given the following configuration options: